 The video’s visual metaphor is inspired by Kintsugi, the Japanese art of repairing broken pottery with gold.
 The flaw is seen as a unique piece if the object’s history, which adds to its beauty.
 This stunning work of art features 17,572 singers from 129 countries bonding together in song and spirit.

 July 1 is Canada Day.
 David Hadfield performed and filmed his cheerful song In Canada with his astronaut brother Chris at their family cottage in 2014.
-Have a happy and healthy summer everyone, and see you in September!
+Have a happy and healthy summer everyone!

-June 21 is National Indigenous Peoples Day.
-This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
+June 21 is National Indigenous Peoples Day, a day for all Canadians to honour and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
 Although these groups share many similarities, they each have their own distinct heritage, language, cultural practices and spiritual beliefs.

 Buffy Sainte-Marie is an Indigenous Canadian-American singer-songwriter, visual artist, educator and social activist.
 In 1983, she became the first indigenous person to win an Academy Award for co-writing the beautiful song Up Where We Belong.